Different Types of Hair Transplant Methods: Procedure & RisksFacial Plastic Surgery

 Having thick, healthy, and soft hair is a dream to many as it can boost their confidence and improve their overall look.
 However, some people lose part of their hair due to various reasons such as cancer, trauma, heredity, hormonal change, a very stressful life, etc.

 Fortunately, having dense and bushy hair is no longer a dream; anyone can restore their hair by getting hair transplant surgery.
-In this essay, we introduce different methods of hair transplantation and discuss the procedure, risks, and long-term outlook of this surgery.
+With so many options available, we thought it best to compile an extensive guide answering the fundamental question of how hair transplant works.
+In this essay, we examine the process, risks, and long-term prospects of hair transplantation and restoring hair to answer this question.

 There are various methods to stop hair loss or treat baldness, such as taking medication, using minoxidil lotions, avoiding hairstyle products, and having a healthy lifestyle.
 However, these methods won't work on everyone; some have to get surgical treatment for their hair loss.